axil/blog/content/software/excel.rst

   - autosum:  `alt`\ +\ `=`
   - toggle absolute and relative references:  `f4` [*]_

+.. [*] the position is reset to the current cell if arrows are used for naviation
 .. [*] with cell(s) selected
 .. [*] other meaning for filtering and data validation, see this `blog post`_
 .. _`blog post`: http://www.accountingweb.com/technology/excel/automating-data-validation-lists-in-excel